Best Air Conditioning Units

 Read through all potential warranties before making the final decision on your purchase.
 Most manufacturers have standard component warranties, but only cover certain system failures or scenarios.
 Additionally, many warranties will be void if proper maintenance and annual tune-ups are not documented, or if an unlicensed contractor performs any work.

 At Bill Howe Heating & Air, we install quality York and Daikin central and mini split systems because of their great warranties and quality products.
 With more than 12 years on most components and extended options, we are proud to offer some of the best in the industry.
-We also have our own HVAC guarantee, since installation is just as important as type of system.
+We also have our own HVAC guarantee, since installation is just as important as the type of system.

 Ductless Air Conditioning